anasselhoud/anasselhoud/README.md

-# Welcome 👋

 Doctor in Comptuer Science.
-Double Eng. from Centrale Lyon & Arts et Métiers.
+Dual Eng. from Centrale Lyon & Arts et Métiers.
 Working on AI, Data & Digital Transformation.

 📩  If you'd like to ask any questions about my work, or would like to collaborate on a project, feel free to reach out.